 In January 2023, we entered into the Duke License for an exclusive, world-wide, sub-licensable license to precision medicine technology.
 As a component of the Duke License, we agreed to make payments based on clinical and commercial milestones and continuing royalty payments on any sales made after approval by regulatory authorities.
-These milestones include initiation of Phase II or Phase III clinical trials, submission of applications for market approval in multiple jurisdictions including the United States, European Union and Japan and the initiation of post-approval commercial sales in the same jurisdictions.
+These milestones include initiation of Phase III or Phase III clinical trials, submission of applications for market approval in multiple jurisdictions including the United States, European Union and Japan and the initiation of post-approval commercial sales in the same jurisdictions.
 Based on an assumption that all milestones related to the current development program are met during the course of the Duke License, these milestone payments would total approximately \$11.7 million.
 As of March 31, 2025, we had not met any milestones as defined in the agreement and, accordingly, have recorded no expense or liability related to such payments.

 We also agreed to pay royalties equal to low- to mid- single digit percentages of annual net sales on a country-by-country and product-by-product basis subject to downward adjustment to low single digit percentages of our net annual sales in the event there is no valid claim of a patent for the product, with minimum annual royalty levels established.
-We also must pay Duke low to mid-double digit percentages of any sublicensing fees as set forth in the Duke License.
+We also must pay Duke percentages in the low tens, twenties and thirties of sublicensing fees after initiation of the first Phase III study, after initiation of the first Phase II study but prior to initiation of the first Phase III study, and prior to initiation of the first Phase II study, respectively, as set forth in the Duke License.
 We have not recorded and do not owe any royalties or sublicensing fees for the three months ended March 31, 2025.